contentauth/c2pa-python/docs/intents.md

         builder.sign(signer, "image/jpeg", source, dest)
 ```

-## UPDATE intent
+## Update intent

-Use `UPDATE` for metadata-only changes where the asset content itself is not modified.
-This is a restricted form of `EDIT`:
+Use the `Update` intent for metadata-only changes where the asset content itself is not modified.
+This is a restricted form of the `Edit` intent that:

-- Allows exactly one ingredient (only the parent).
+- Allows exactly one ingredient (the parent).
 - Does not allow changes to the parent's hashed content.
-- Produces a more compact manifest than `EDIT`.
+- Produces a more compact manifest than `Edit`.

-As with `EDIT`, the Builder auto-creates a parent ingredient from the source stream if one is not provided.
+As with `Edit` intent, `Builder` automatically creates a parent ingredient from the source stream if one is not provided.

 ### Example: Adding metadata to a signed asset